Steve McNair: Retirement

-After thirteen seasons in the NFL, McNair announced his retirement from professional football in April 2008.
+After 13 seasons in the NFL, McNair announced his retirement from professional football in April 2008.
+At the time he retired, McNair was one of just three quarterbacks (Fran Tarkenton and Steve Young being the others) to throw for 30,000 yards and run for 3,500 yards.

 In July 2012, McNair was named the 35th greatest quarterback of the NFL's post-merger era, according to Football Nation.

-McNair's number was retired by the Titans during a halftime ceremony against the Indianapolis Colts on September 15, 2019.
+His number was retired by the Titans during a halftime ceremony on September 15, 2019.

 McNair was inducted into the Black College Football Hall of Fame in 2012 and the College Football Hall of Fame in 2020.